I can’t work today.

 • Leaders care about their employees.
 They do not want an automated process that removes this.

-• Being too easy to call out may result in more call outs.
+• Some concern that if a call out is easy this may result in more call outs.

 • “I like that all leaders would have a line of sight.”

-• Important that employees understand a manager approval is still required.
+• It’s important that employees understand a manager’s approval is still required.

-For the employee experience the language was adjusted to reflect this is not automatically approved.
+For the employee experience the language was adjusted to reinforce a request is not automatically approved.
 An absence policy link and acknowledgment were added to prevent the perception of an easy call out.

 Expanding on call outs

-Posting an open shift to the billboard from a call out was positioned as a logical extension of the call out workflow.
-I conducted interviews with store leaders and mapped the journey of what happens after an employee calls out.
-I wanted to understand if leaders currently use the shift billboard.
-How do they actually fill call out shifts?
-What I found:
+Managers being able to post an open shift to the billboard from a call out was positioned as a logical extension of the call out workflow.
+When I conducted interviews with store leaders I learned:

-• Call outs were usually handled by flexing current staff or texting managers in the market
+• Call outs were frequently handled by flexing current staff or texting managers in the market